ba-st/Ansible/docs/WorkerQueue.md

 ## Running the example

-Open three Pharo images with Ansible loaded.
+Open three Ansible images.
 Two will act as workers and the other one as producer.

-On the images acting as worker open a Playground and evaluate the script to spawn a worker.
-Now, on the third one open a Playground and inspect the producer script.
+On the images acting as worker open a Playground and evaluate the corresponding script.
+Now, on the third one open a Playground, copy and inspect the producer script.
 This will send your first message.

-Inspecting it will open a an inspector of course and from there you could send more messages by sending `#basicPublish:exchange:routingKey:`.
+Since you inspected the script, an inspector on a instance of channel will open.
+To send more messages to the workers send  `#basicPublish:exchange:routingKey:` to it.

-After each message sent you should see a toast like this one on one your worker images
+After each message sent you should see a toast notification on one your worker image, not on both.
+It will look like this

 ![Message received toast](worker_queue_message_received_toast.png)